Terumi/photogallery/README.md

 Photogallery
 ============
-This is a Laravel 4.1 gallery package using bootstrap3 and
+This is a Laravel 4.1 gallery package using bootstrap3 and [Intervention Image] (http://intervention.olivervogel.net/) by Oliver Vogel

 Installation
 ------------
 1. add this to the providers array on your config/app.php:

 ``'Ffy\Photogallery\PhotogalleryServiceProvider'``

 2. add the intervention package to the providers array on your config/app.php: